 Goodguys Top Fuel – A Look Back at the Cars and Stars of Early Nostalgia Drag Racing

-The early Nostalgia Fuelers were crude at best, many original cars from the 60s with upgraded roll cages as mandated by NHRA/SFI.
-The cars mostly ran iron 392 Chrysler hemis yanked from junkyards and were prone to leak shit all over the track making for some long, painful days.
+The early Nostalgia Fuelers were crude at best, many of them being original cars from the ’60s with upgraded roll cages as mandated by NHRA/SFI.
+The cars mostly ran iron 392 Chrysler Hemis yanked from junkyards and were prone to leak all over the track, making for some long, painful days.
 But as the class stabilized in the mid-1990s, the racers got their stuff together, eventually putting on some great shows.

 These images are from Goodguys archives and run from the first Jim Davis/Brent Davis Memorial Race all the way up to the mid-2000s before Goodguys pulled the plug on the series in 2006.

-Believe it or not, a LOT of guys ran big block Chevy’s in the 90s and 2000s.
-Potent Chevy fuelers included Brendan Murry (who ran either Top Fuel or Nostalgia Eliminator at every Goodguys race ever held) Lee Jennings, the Birky Bunch, Brendan Murry, Larry Gotelli, Kent Terry, Kirk Kuhns and Bobby Hanson, Seattle’s Jason Howell and the most potent Chevy of them all – Jim and Bob McLennan’s Champion Speed Shop Special.
+Believe it or not, a LOT of guys ran big block Chevys in the ’90s and 2000s.
+Potent Chevy Fuelers included Brendan Murry (who ran either Top Fuel or Nostalgia Eliminator at every Goodguys race ever held), Lee Jennings, the Birky Bunch, Larry Gotelli, Kent Terry, Kirk Kuhns and Bobby Hanson, Seattle’s Jason Howell, and the most potent Chevy of them all – Jim and Bob McLennan’s Champion Speed Shop Special.

 With the Goodguys Top Fuel class being the top draw (the Funny Cars came in around 2004-2005), occasional Fuel Altered participation ensued with guys like Rich Guasco and Ron Hope having nowhere else to run so they joined the fun too.